 Resident students must complete proper checkout procedures with their CA or RD before leaving campus.

-The student is prohibited from campus property unless permission is granted by the vice president for enrollment and student life or a designee.
+The student is prohibited from campus property unless permission is granted by the Dean of Students or a designee.

 A copy of the outcome letter is sent to parents/legal guardians with respect to FERPA permissions.

 For a Staff Conference or University Review Board, any party may appeal the outcomes issued.
 Because of the voluntary and participatory nature of Restorative Conferences and Circles, Restorative Agreements are not subject to appeal.
 Appeals for a Staff Conference decision must be submitted in writing within three working days following notification and should be directed to the Vice President for Student Life.
 Appeals for a University Review Board decision must be submitted in writing within three working days following notification and should be directed to the Provost.